thedynamiclinker/sudocode/dev/simon/Simon Peyton Jones - Linear Haskell.md

 start = 3:00
 end = 3:30

-### Main intuition - Linearity on the arrow - The logic of resources
+### Main intuition - Linearity on the arrow - The logic of consumable resources
 start = 4:25
-end =
+end = 8:13